ranbureand/sitefolio/_posts/2019-07-29-the-flow-of-time-in-the-language-of-comics.markdown

 In a sequence of pages, each of the pages (usually) works as a a macro unit of meaning that moves the story and action forward.

 Let us look at a sequence of pages taken from the *manga* *Dragon Ball* by Akira Toriyama as an example.
-In the sequence, Gohan—Goku’s son—prevents Cell from destroying planet Earth by counterattacking the mashed up villain.
+In the sequence, Gohan—Goku’s son—counterattacks to prevent Cell—the mashed up villain—from destroying planet Earth.

 <div class="figures">
   {% include image.html